brunoliveiradev/brunoliveiradev/readme.md

 ## 👾 Hi there, I'm Bruno!
 How are you doing?

+✨ I've always been a great problem solver, passionate about technology and studying, and faced with a continuous search for learning and resources to solve the most varied problems, I ended up finding myself in the world of development.

+🧑💻 Today I work as a **Software Engineer**, working in the Back-End with the team in identifying problems and root cause to propose new solutions and features. :blue_heart:

-🧑‍💻 I'm a 26 years old mechanical engineer a huge fan of Harry Potter ⚡️ and Star Wars 🌑 and more important with a heart in developing, wanting to learn more about back-end development being passionate about challenges, about contributing and wanting to make a difference!
+:octocat:	 I'm also a mechanical engineer, a huge fan of Harry Potter ⚡️ and Star Wars 🌑 and more important with a heart in developing, wanting to learn more about back-end development being passionate about challenges, about contributing and wanting to make a difference!

 📫 Reach me: [LinkedIn](https://www.linkedin.com/in/brunoliveiradev/)